kavisowmiya/TRAVEL-AGENCY-BOOKING-/README.md

 Frontend: HTML, CSS, JavaScript (or mention your frontend if applicable)

-Backend: Python / Java / PHP (depending on your implementation)

-Database: MySQL / SQLite (whichever you used)

 🎯 Objectives

 Provide a user-friendly system for booking travel packages.